EvilRedHorse/pubaccess-docs/source/includes/_portals.md

 Field | Type | Description
 ----- | ---- | -----------
-add | array of SkynetPortal | add is an array of portal info that should be added to the list of portals. remove | array of strings | remove is an array of portal network addresses that should be removed from the list of portals.
+add | array of PubaccessPortal | add is an array of portal info that should be added to the list of portals. remove | array of strings | remove is an array of portal network addresses that should be removed from the list of portals.